btholt/react-redux-workshop/README.md

 ## Why Listen to Me

-My name is Brian Holt and as of writing, I work at Netflix as a UI Engineer mostly writing React and Node.
+My name is Brian Holt and I used to work at Netflix as a UI engineer mostly writing React and Node.
 Previously I worked at reddit where I launched [reddit's first React code][reddit-react].
-I've been writing React for nearly 2 1/2 years which is pretty much eternity when it comes to React: it's only been public since March 2013.
+I've been writing React for nearly 4 years which is pretty much eternity when it comes to React: it's only been public since March 2013.
 Luckily for you, I've run into a lot of pitfalls with React and I'm happy to share my experience with you about methods of development that I found useful.

-// ## Layout of Workshop

-// Here's what we're going to do:

-// - Using [create-react-app][cra] to scaffold up a new project
-// - Write our first React components (sans JSX)
-// - Rewrite our component using JSX
-// - Break larger components into small components using composition
-// - Learn about state and props in React

 ## Let's Write React.
 Right Now.